microsoft/vscode-docs/api/extension-guides/web-extensions.md

 ## Test your web extension

-There are currently two ways to test a web extension before publishing it to the Marketplace.
+There are three ways to test a web extension before publishing it to the Marketplace.

 * Use VS Code running on the desktop with the `--extensionDevelopmentKind=web` option to run your web extension in a web extension host running in VS Code.
 * Use the [@vscode/test-web](https://github.com/microsoft/vscode-test-web) node module to open a browser containing VS Code for the Web including your extension, served from a local server.
+* Sideload your extension in a running VS Code Web instance.

 ### Test your web extension in VS Code running on desktop